 Why should an organization use content marketing techniques?

 Let’s step into the offline world for a minute and think about professional networking.
-Any decent advice, book, tables and people talking at trade showarticle, motivational seminar, sales training, etc. will tell you the best way to network professionally is to focus on others first.
+Any decent advice, book, article, motivational seminar, sales training, etc. will tell you the best way to network professionally is to focus on others first.
 Be interested in them – their work, story, life.
 Offer to help them where you can.
 Maybe you know someone in a business you can connect them with to help pitch their product, or maybe you are senior to them in the career path and can meet over coffee to give them advice.
 You get the idea – show them, in real, meaningful ways, that you can help them.

 You also know what turns you off – that person who can’t stop talking about themselves.
 You think, If someone has to say they are the greatest, they aren’t.
 You quickly find a way to break free, desperately scanning the room for an escape route.